View Nepal in Detail

 • High-altitude trekking: Make sure you have insurance for the high-altitude Trekking to Mardi Himal Base Camp is at 4500m (14,763 ft).

 Equipment is the major thing to consider during a trek.
-Here is some of the trekking equipment required for the Mardi Himal Trek:
+Here is some of the trekking equipment for the Mardi Himal Trek:

 • Passport: With extra copies and passport-sized photos for permits.